dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 For this project to work it is required to change the content of some files.
 Hence, it is required to create yourself a writable copy of the project.
 Please import the content of this project into a project hosted on Azure DevOps.

-1. Create a new project in your Azure DevOps Organization
+1. Create a new project in your Azure DevOps Organization with the name of your choice.
-2. In the new project, click on 'Repos'
+2. In the new project, click on 'Repos'.
 3. As there is no content yet, you are asked to add some code.
 Please press the 'Import' button.
-4. You are aske for a 'Clone URL'.
-Please provide the URL `https://github.com/raandree/Microsoft365DscWorkshop.git` and click on 'Import' (it may take a view seconds to copy the content).
+4. Please use the URL `https://github.com/raandree/Microsoft365DscWorkshop.git` as the 'Clone URL' and click on 'Import' (it may take a view seconds to copy the content).

 This guide expects you have created a new project on Azure DevOps and imported the content from here.
 Alternatively, you can create a fork on GitHub, but then some scripts won't work and you have to make the required tasks manually.